unstoppabledomains/docs/src/domain-registry-essentials/architecture-overview.md

 Domain ownership can take many forms in CNS.

-A domain can be owned by both an external addres (one that is accessed with a private key) or an internal address (i.e.: a smart contract).
+A domain can be owned by both an external address (one that is accessed with a private key) or an internal address (i.e.: a smart contract).
 Managing domains with smart contracts opens up many new ways to structure ownership.
 For example, domain management could be governed by a multi-signature wallet or it could be equally shared among a group of administrators.
 These are two simple examples but there are many more possibilities.
 If it can be expressed in Ethereum smart contracts, it can own a domain.

 Subdomains are subject to the same set of rules as second-level domains in CNS.
 Subdomains can be transferred or burned by both a direct owner and a domain zone owner (i.e. parent domain owner).
 Only a direct domain owner can set a `Resolver` address and manage domain records.